metal3d/idok/README.md

 =========

 * 0.2.6
+  - can now open http stream or video other that youtube
   - fix issue #1 (reported at http://forum.xbmc.org/showthread.php?tid=203834)
   - Now, if idok wait reponse to check playing status
   - Add DSA key managment